taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 #### Back on the **LOWER ESTATES ORBITAL STATION**

 Three small square panels in a row that spans the width of the page: We see Min's ear, with just barely visible shadows of her eSyrup tatoos writhing, as a warning siren of station emergency medical services wails in the distance.
-As we see Min's eyes turn from the viewing port to check for the source of the sound, she gets bumped hard enough to knock her head into the viewing port.
+We see Min's eyes turn from the viewing port to check for the source of the sound.

-Large panel spanning the width of the page: Min turns to see an emergency medical team (EMT) and their floater (vehicle) moving painstakingly slowly in the center of the nearest set of moving rails, as people swim out of the way and crowd her view.
+Large panel spanning the width of the page: Min turns to see an emergency medical team (EMT) and their floater (vehicle) moving painstakingly slowly into the food court, as people swim out of the way and crowd her view.
+It looks like someone had a bad reaction to their food.

-On the other side of the EMT and their vehicle, Min catches sight of a tall teen, gangly limbs fully covered in the traditional multi-layers of the BIOSILICA cult, swimming gleefully and deftly in all corners of the low-gravity **LOWER ESTATES ORBITAL STATION**.
+On the other side of the EMT and their vehicle, Min catches sight of a tall teen, gangly limbs fully covered in the traditional multi-layers of the BIOSILICA cult, swimming fast, gleefully and deftly, in the far corners of the food court that host no food stands.
 The teen holds a large cup of drink in one hand, straw disappearing into the folds of their face mask, while gracefully using the other to push off a wall there, grab a pipe to turn a corner there.
 A cuttlefish mechapet floats nearby and holds on for dear life, with amorphous arms clinging to the teen's neck, shoulders, and head.
 We hear a distant mechanical "Wheeeeeeeeee!"

-Tall rectangular panel: View of Min, from below, as she stares up at the tall BIOSILICA teen with slight dumbfoundedness, one hand still on the viewing port.
-In the viewing port behind Min we see the reflection of the BIOSILICA teen take a corner a little too fast and tumble into a dense crowd of people moving towards their own destinations via the moving rails.
+Tall rectangular panel: View of Min from far away, POV including the BIOSILICA teen in the foreground, as she stares up at the tall BIOSILICA teen with slight dumbfoundedness, one hand still on the viewing port.
+The BIOSILICA teen takes a corner a little too fast and tumbles into a dense crowd of people moving out of the way of the emergency medical team.

 Tall rectangular panel: The BIOSILICA teen is now being told off by some disgruntled older Orbiters.
 The teen holds their drink half like a shield, half in supplication, while the front of their face mask rearranges to say "Sorry!"

 2 wide panels, full width of page: The disgruntled older Orbiters begin to disperse.
 The BIOSILICA teen swims away while looking over their shoulder with "Sorry!" still on their face mask.
 The cuttlefish mechapet swims backwards while bowing and chirping: "So sorry, so sorry, have a nice day!"

-Bottom of the page: Min stares after the BIOSILICA teen, then looks around the station with new eyes.
-She pushes off from the tunnel wall, not even looking at the paths demarked by the moving rails.
+Bottom of the page: Min stares after the BIOSILICA teen, then shakes herself out of her reverie.
+She pushes off from the tunnel wall in the opposite direction.

 ### Page 6

-Min is perched on the support beams, made of eSyrup-infused metal, munching on a small lumpy apple as she looks down at the platform for the ISE Corps Shuttle.
+Min is perched on the station support beams, munching on a small lumpy apple as she looks down at the platform for the ISE Corps Shuttle.
 The entrance to the platform is guarded by World Government Security Wardens, who are scanning everyone entering the platform for illegal substances and unregistered eSyrup products.

 Series of small panels show zoomed-in view of Min eating the apple from the bottom, meticulously spitting the seeds into a cloth in her hand as she consumes everything except the stem.